 2.1 The types of cookies that may be used on our Website fall into one of four categories as follows:

 (a) "Strictly Necessary" cookies.
-These cookies are essential for the operation of our Website and enable you to access certain features.
+These cookies enable you to access certain functionalities which are essential for the operation of our Website; we do not require consent to enable these, and they cannot be switched off.
 Without these cookies, we would be unable to provide you with the online services you request.
 These cookies do not track where you have been on the internet and do not gather information about you that could be used for marketing purposes.

-3.3 Please be aware that if you set your browser to disable cookies entirely it may affect the way our Website operates and you may not be able to use certain features of our Website.
+4.4 Please be aware that if you set your browser to disable cookies entirely it may affect the way our Website operates, and you may not be able to use certain features of our Website.

 If you have any queries relating to this Cookie Policy please contact us at customercare@capitalrise.com.